anitachen7831/Telling-Story-with-Data/README.md

 # About me

 ### Introduction
-My name is Anita Chen, I am a second-year graduate student from Arts Managament Program.
-I studied sculpture and art history in my undergrad and looking to pivot to management consulting after school.
+My name is Anita Chen, I am a second-year graduate student from Arts Managament Program，Heniz College.
+I studied sculpture and art history in my undergrad and looking to pivot to management consulting upon graduation from Carnegie Mellon University.
+I am interested in sharpening my data visualization skills to better narrate the story and recommendation for the clients.

 ### Hobbies
 I like scuba diving and hiking.
-I also like traveling.
-I also like food and cooking.
+I also like traveling and cooking.

 # What I hope to learn
 1. I hope to learn more about different tools for visual story telling.
 2. I want to develop creativity in drawing different graphs and working with different datasets.
-3. I also want to learn more about color theory and types of Visualization.
+3. I also want to learn more about color theory and diverse types of Visualization.
+4. Tools to learn: I hope to sharpen my Tableau and Flourish skills.

 # Portfolio